chemodun/X4-MimicRepeatOrders/README.md

 - Only one level of `Mimic` behavior is supported.
 Ships assigned as subordinates to subordinate ships will not be able to mimic their orders.
 - Changes to subordinate ship's will be reflected with small delay, up to 30 seconds.
+- Currently working only with `Sell` and `Buy` orders.
+Other order types may be supported in future versions.

 ## Requirements